bteller/bteller.github.com/drafts/code-meaningfully.md

 }
 {% endhighlight %}

-Now we've taken what it means to be a grandparent and encapsulated it in a single function.
-So now if we were to ever change what the criteria for being a grandparent are, we only have to modify this in one place.
+Now we've taken what it means to have grandchildren and encapsulated it in a single function.
+So if we were to ever change this logic we only have to do so in one place.
+Not repeating yourself is great, especially in code, but there is another benefit.

+### Code Readability

+Unless we are working on a personal project that nobody else will ever use or modify we are sharing the source code with those we are working with today, and those who will come after us.
+Take some time when you write your code and make sure your code is readable.
+Everyone will benefit from the extra bit of effort.